Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Perturbed Runge--Kutta methods for nonlinear problems

 For a given method $\bbA$ that is (explicit/diagonally implicit/fully implicit), we consider the supremum over perturbations $\Apert$ that are zero-well-defined and correspond to the same class of methods.
-A matrix $\Apert$ such that $R(\bbA,\Apert)=\Rt(\bbA)$ is called an optimal perturbation.
-For some methods, the optimal perturbation is not unique.
+A matrix $\Apert$ such that $R(\bbA,\Apert)=\Rt(\bbA)$ is called an {\it optimal perturbation}. \end{definition}

-The following result shows that every method can be perturbed so as to give a method with strictly positive SSP coefficient. \begin{theorem} Let $\bbA$ be a Runge-Kutta method that belongs to a specified class of methods (explicit, diagonally implicit, or fully implicit).
-Then it is always possible to find a perturbation $\Apert$ within the same class such that $R(\bbA,\Apert)>0$. \end{theorem} \begin{proof}From \cite[Proposition 3.7]{higueras2005a}, we have $R(\bbA,\Apert)>0$ if and only if the Butcher coefficients satisfy